AlexWeitzel/bimm143/README.md

 # bimm143
-This is a test repo for the bioinformatics class
+This is a test repo for the bioinformatics class winter quarter

 NEW_here only at UC San Diego